pic-protocol/pic-spec/draft/0.1/pic-spec.md

 An acceptable attribution statement includes, for example:

-> "This work is based on the Provenance Identity Continuity (PIC) Model created by
+> “This work is based on the Provenance Identity Continuity (PIC) Model created by
 > Nicola Gallo.
 The model and its initial specification originate from this work.
 > Maintenance of the PIC Spec and related PIC Protocol documents is performed over
 > time by the PIC Spec Contributors, with authorship of the model remaining with
-> Nicola Gallo."
+> Nicola Gallo.”

 ---